Michael Ansell

-Colonel Sir Michael Picton Ansell, CBE, DSO (26 March 1905 – 17 February 1994) was a soldier, show jumping rider, polo player, and horse show administrator.
+Colonel Sir Michael Picton Ansell, CBE, DSO (26 March 1905 – 17 February 1994) was a soldier, showjumper, polo player, and horse show administrator.

 Early life

 Ansell was born on 26 March 1905 at the Curragh, County Kildare.
-His father George Ansell died in the First World War, while serving as a lieutenant colonel in the British Army.
-After attending St Michael's Westgate-in-Sea and Wellington he went to Royal Military College, Sandhurst.
+His father Lt Col George Ansell was killed in September 1914, during the First World War, leading the 5th Dragoon Guards in a cavalry charge against German positions, for which he was subsequently mentioned in dispatches.
+After attending St Michael's Westgate-in-Sea and Wellington College he went to Royal Military College, Sandhurst.

 Military career

-In 1924 he was commissioned into the 5th Royal Inniskilling Dragoon Guards and in the 1930s was a cavalry officer, show jumping rider, and international polo player.
-He was a Commander by 1935.
-His service number was 30796.
+In August 1924 he was commissioned into the 5th/6th Dragoons, a regiment formed two years earlier by the amalgamation of the 5th Dragoon Guards and 6th (Inniskilling) Dragoons (his father having served in both regiments).
+He served throughout the 1930s a cavalry officer, show jumping rider, and international polo player.

-In France in March 1940, during World War II, he was given charge of the 1st Lothians and Border Horse, becoming the British Army's youngest commanding officer at the time.
-He won the Distinguished Service Order (DSO), but was shortly afterwards wounded in the hand and eyes by "friendly fire", blinding him permanently, and then became a prisoner of war (POW).
+In France in March 1940, during World War II, he was given command of a yeomanry regiment, the 1st Lothians and Border Horse, becoming the British Army's youngest commanding officer at the time.
+He was appointed Companion of the Distinguished Service Order (DSO) in 1944, but was shortly afterwards wounded in the hand and eyes by "friendly fire", blinding him permanently, and then became a prisoner of war (POW).
 All four fingers on his injured left hand were later amputated.
 He was repatriated from a German POW camp in 1943.

 From 1957 to 1962 he was Colonel of the 5th Royal Inniskilling Dragoon Guards.